-We offer an Islamic securities facility issued by BNM for the purpose of managing liquidity in the Islamic banking system.
-BNMN-i are normally issued under the Islamic principles of Bai’Inah or Murabahah.
-The tenors of these issuances range from one year to three years.
+BNMN-i is issued by BNM for the purpose of managing liquidity in the Islamic banking system and is currently issued under the principle of Murabahah.
+The tenors of these issuances range from three months to three years.
 BNMN-i may be issued either on a discounted basis or profit-based basis, depending on the demand of investors.

 Negotiable Debt Certificate-i